SmartDrive-UniPi/SmartDrive_project/README.md

 2) After that you can access the container with `docker exec -it psd_container /bin/bash`
 3) To start the sim you need to launch it from `psd_ws/startup/` folder this script `python3 sim_launch.py`
 3) CTRL + D if you want to exit the container
+4) To update all the submodules use: `git submodule update --init --recursive`